 HEDGEYE FINANCIALS WEEKLY LABOR MARKET READING

-Given the unprecedented speed with which initial claims have manifested, our view is that the proper way to contextualize the magnitude remains to look at continued claims.
-Continued claims of 18 million are currently ~2.7x the previous high-water mark of ~6.6 million set during the financial crisis.
-What's more, the flow-through from initial claimants to continuing claimants remains significant at 49% this week.
+For the last few months we've been advising that, given the unprecedented speed with which initial claims have manifested, the better way to contextualize the magnitude of the labor market crisis is to look at continued claims.
+Continued unemployment insurance claims (SA), the total number of people claiming benefits in state programs for the week ending September 26th, 2020, were 10.98 million, down -8% w/w.
+Continued claims of 10.98 million are currently ~1.66x the previous high-water mark of ~6.6 million set during the financial crisis.

 However, as many of those programs cover 26 weeks of benefits, and we're now in week 29 of the crisis, the new metric to focus on is PEUC - Pandemic Emergency Unemployment Compensation.
 We'll get to that in a minute.

 As flagged by Hedgeye Macro Analyst Christian Drake:

 PEUC Claims (Pandemic Emergency Unemployment Claims) rose by +154K w/w and +328K in the last two weeks.
 Recall, PEUC Claims should be the metric to monitor as the flow out of regular state claims into the 13 weeks of extended benefits offered under PEUC will show up here … assuming individuals are aware of the benefits and that states can fully and smoothly transition people over, which remains a dubious assumption.

 Further recall that regular state benefits typically last 26 weeks and we are now thru week 29 of the Claims cataclysm.
 With the PEUC data lagging by two weeks, it reflects flow dynamics for week 27.